2013 Serbian local elections: Odžaci

-An election was held in Odžaci on 15 December 2013, at what was effectively the expiration of the term of the previous assembly elected in January 2010.
+An election was held in Odžaci on 15 December 2013, at what was effectively the expiry of the term of the previous assembly elected in January 2010.

 Dušan Marijan of the Progressive Party was chosen as mayor when the new assembly convened in January 2014.

 Vrbas

-An election was held in Vrbas on 13 October 2013 due to the expiration of the term of the previous municipal assembly, which had been elected in 2009.
+An election was held in Vrbas on 13 October 2013 due to the expiry of the term of the previous assembly elected in 2009.

 Bratislav Kažić of the Progressive Party was selected as mayor after the election.
-Kažić resigned in July 2016 and was replaced by Milan Glušac of the same party.
-Glušac, in turn, resigned in January 2017 to prompt new local elections ahead of schedule (coinciding with the 2017 Serbian presidential election) and was appointed as leader of a provisional authority that governed the municipality in advance of the vote.
+Milan Glušac, also of the Progressives, was chosen as deputy mayor.
+Kažić resigned as mayor in July 2016 and was succeeded by Glušac.
+Glušac, in turn, resigned as mayor in January 2017 to prompt a new local election ahead of schedule (coinciding with the 2017 Serbian presidential election) and was appointed as leader of a provisional authority that governed the municipality in advance of the vote.

+Future parliamentarian Ivan Kostić appeared in the lead position on Dveri's list.

 Šumadija and Western Serbia

 Kosjerić

 A local election was held in Kosjerić on 26 May 2013, due to the expiry of the term of the previous assembly elected in 2009.

 Incumbent mayor Milijan Stojanić of the Serbian Progressive Party was confirmed for another term in office after the election.